pimotte/nomic/README.md

 - Else If no other method of choosing a prosecutor in a Trial is defined, the prosecutor will be selected through the procedure for invoking Judgement.
 In this procedure the defendant will take the role of the person invoking Judgement.
-- The prosecutor will outline the actions of the defendant that he claims are in violation of the rules and demand a punishment in the form of a non-negative point reduction of the defendants point.
+- The prosecutor will outline the actions of the defendant that he claims are in violation of the rules and demand a punishment in the form of a non-negative integer point reduction of the defendants point.
 This reduction can be of 0 points.
 - The defendant is allowed to defend his actions and can plead either _Guilty_ or _Not Guilty_.
-If he pleads Guilty, he can propose an alternative punishment in the form of a non-negative point reduction no larger than that of the prosecution.
+If he pleads Guilty, he can propose an alternative punishment in the form of a non-negative integer point reduction no larger than that of the prosecution.
 If he pleads Not Guilty, an alternative punishment of a zero point reduction is assumed.
 - The prosecution and jury may ask the defendant about his actions and the defendant should either answer these questions to the best of his abilities, or exercise his right to remain silent.
 Lying during a Trial is an